derek-zhou/airss/README.md

 There are only a few buttons, so just try it out.
 If you close the tab or browser, don't be afraid: your data is not lost and you can pick up right at where you left off the next time you open it.
 For the curious minds, the application state is persisted locally via [indexed db](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API); nothing go out to the internet.

 To subscribe to a feed, you can click the (🍼) button then paste in a link.
 The link could be a feed (RSS2, Atom or JSON) link or a web page that the proper [rel=alternate links](https://developer.mozilla.org/en-US/docs/Web/HTML/Link_types).
-AirSS will figure it out automatically.
+Airss will figure it out automatically.

 You can also use the this [bookmarklet](https://en.wikipedia.org/wiki/Bookmarklet):